[This is part of a continuing series on the art of writing fiction.]

 What if a sled goes down in a crevasse?
 Or if a pass is completely blocked by rockfall?
 Or if there’s a whiteout on the day you wanted to get to the top?

 Well, you’ll have to improvise.
 To borrow a phrase, “If there is not a way, I will make one.”

 If a piece of dialogue doesn’t work, delete it.
 If a chapter isn’t making sense and is coming across as tinny, get rid of it.
 Go back and restart with a different approach.
 If something is coming across as hopelessly dull, you can slog through, but get there quickly.
 And when you come to edit, if it doesn’t work, junk the whole thing!
 Don’t kill your darlings, but do kill your dunces.

 A lot of writing is preparation, detail.
 But a lot it is heart and instinct, too.
 And improvisation.
 When, I’ve been really stuck, what I have turned to has been heart, soul and instinct.
 And I truly feel that’s what you’ve got to go with, when you feel the prose on the page isn’t working.

 So, that’s about it for this month.
 I hope this gives you lots to think about.
 If you have any thoughts about novel planning and writing, please leave a comment below.

 And, MOST OF ALL, realize this is what works for ME.
 I know a number of Pantsers who are totally capable of throwing away plotting entirely.
-And I recall a comment that E.M.
-Forster said the only thing he needed to know before he sat down to write a novel was where it began and where it would end.
+I recall a comment that E.M.
+Forster made, that the only thing he needed to know before he sat down to write a novel was where it began and where it would end.
 Lucky bastard.

 OK!
 See you next time!
 Until then, keep reading, keep writing!